xinyu-dev/signal_peptide_mutagensis/README.md

 # Code for signal_peptide_mutagensis paper
-repository for signal peptide mutagenesis paper
+repository for my signal peptide mutagenesis paper

 In silico high throughput mutagenesis and screening of signal peptides to mitigate N-terminal heterogeneity of recombinant monoclonal antibodies
 [doi: 10.1080/19420862.2022.2044977](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8920188/)

-Per company policy, code cannot be uploaded to personal github repo.
+Per Abbvie's policy, code cannot be uploaded to personal github repo.
 Code is supplied as ZIP file in the link to paper above.

 ![Figure 6 Overview of the computational pipeline](https://user-images.githubusercontent.com/60579067/161400464-25e0ce31-2fef-40a9-8247-f092606054ad.jpg)